mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 #### 3.2.1 `Chat Completions (without history)` {#chatcompletions-without-history}

 The microflow activity `Chat Completions (without history)` supports scenarios where there is no need to send a list of (historic) messages comprising the conversation so far as part of the request.
-The system prompt and user prompt are available as string input parameters.
-Depending on the use case, both or only one can be used.
+The operation requires a [Connection](/appstore/modules/genai/genai-commons/#connection) of type `OpenAIConnection` and a UserPrompt as string.
+Additional parameters, such as system prompt, can be passed via the optional [Request](/appstore/modules/genai/genai-commons/#request) object.
 For technical details, see the [Technical reference](#chat-completions-without-history-technical) section.

 Functionally, the prompt strings can be written in a specific way and can be tailored to get the desired result and behavior.
 For more information on prompt engineering, see the [Read More](#read-more) section.

-Optionally, you can also make use of [function calling](#chatcompletions-functioncalling) by adding a [FunctionCollection](#functioncollection) or [send images](#chatcompletions-vision) along with the user prompt by adding an [ImageCollection](#imagecollection) as part of the request.
+Optionally, you can also make use of [function calling](#chatcompletions-functioncalling) by adding a [ToolCollection](/appstore/modules/genai/genai-commons/#addfunction) to the Request or [send images](#chatcompletions-vision) along with the user prompt by passing a [FileCollection](/appstore/modules/genai/genai-commons/#initialize-filecollection).

 For technical details, see the [Technical reference](#chat-completions-without-history-technical) section.